Brazil Digital Nomad Visa - 2026 Update

 Step 2: Gather Required Documents

-Step 3: Decide Where You’ll Apply
+Step 3: Decide Where You Will Apply

-Option A: Apply from abroad
+Option A: Apply from Abroad

-Option B: Apply from inside Brazil
+Option B: Apply from Inside Brazil

 Step 4: Submit Your Application

-Pay the visa fee (varies by consulate, usually around $100–$150 USD)
+Pay the visa application fee

-Create an account on MigranteWeb
+Create an account on the MigranteWeb system

-Upload your documents
+Upload the required documents

-Schedule an in-person visit with the Federal Police
+Schedule an appointment with the Federal Police

 Step 5: Wait for Processing